OlimilO1402/Err_CorrectErrorHandling/README.md

 ### Informations Needed

-In Error-Messages the following Informations are badly needed:
+In error messages the following informations are badly needed:
  * the name of the class where the error occurs
  * the name of the function where the error occurs
  * some additional information about the specific object, the filename etc.
  * what the user could do next
- * how to avoid the error in the future not only for the user but also for you the developer.
+ * how to avoid the error in the future not only for the user but also for you, the developer.

 We could easily solve the task by using a globally available standard error message.
 So let's use a module for our error messages (like module "MErr")